ycm-core/YouCompleteMe/README.md

 unit consists of the file you are editing and all the files you are including with `#include` directives (directly or indirectly) in that file.

-Supported in filetypes: `c, cpp, objc, objcpp, python, cs, typescript`
+Supported in filetypes: `c, cpp, objc, objcpp, python, cs, typescript, javascript`

 ### The `GoTo` subcommand